Redundancy, HFT, and Voting in Safety Systems

-We often get the question of whether HFT (hardware fault tolerance) is equal to redundancy?
-The answer is no. In this blog post, I will explain why not.
-To do that, we need to actually understand three terms, i.e., redundancy, HFT and voting.
+We often get the question of whether HFT (hardware fault tolerance) is equal to redundancy.
+The answer is no. To understand why, we first need to understand three terms: redundancy, HFT, and voting.

 Is this redundant or not?